gerbless/react-tutorial/README.md

 ![screen09][screen09]

 We will follow the main idea about create multiple react components.
-So, in this case we need to create several javascript files to achieve that:
+So, in this case we need to create several Javascript files to achieve that:

 - services: we save all the logic to make AJAX calls to server side and to create correct URL.
 - FlickrImage: responsible for showing the retrieved image